-Few things instill as much anxiety in the hearts of home cooks as does cooking the traditional Thanksgiving bird.
-And in recent years, there’s been a lot of talk about different, supposedly better, ways of cooking Tom.
+Very few things instill as much anxiety in the hearts of home cooks as does cooking the traditional Thanksgiving bird.
+In recent years, there’s been a lot of talk about different and supposedly better ways of cooking your turkey.
 Deep-frying, brine, smoking, barbecuing.
-Whatever.
-When it comes to Thanksgiving, we don’t mess with tradition, and that means roasting.
+However, when it comes to Thanksgiving, we don’t mess with tradition.
+That’s why we love roasting our turkey!

-- Roast the turkey Plan on 13 minutes per pound, but start checking the temperature about halfway through the scheduled cooking time to see how it’s cooking.
+3. Roast the turkey: Plan on 13 minutes per pound, but start checking the temperature about halfway through the scheduled cooking time to see how it’s cooking.

-- Take Tom’s temperature Begin checking the turkey’s temperature about halfway through your estimated cooking time.
+5. Take its temperature: Begin checking the turkey’s temperature about halfway through your estimated cooking time.
 Put the thermometer in three places: the breast, outer thigh, and inside thigh; the meat should be at least 165°F in all locations when the turkey has finished cooking.
 If not, put the turkey back in the oven for 20 minutes.
 Shield the breast meat with foil to keep it from drying out.